Amit-Weis/Notes/SPH4UW/Unit 4/Unit 4 - magnets.md

 - magnetic field does not do any work (no change in kinetic energy just work)
 - since force goes inwards, the velcoity of the charge will begin to shift inwards, and start tracing a circle

+# Magnetic Force on a Current Carrying Wire
+-

 REAL LIFE APPLCIATION
 mass spectrometer